Elephant Definition Elephant Definition 1

 Related nouns: giant mammoth

-Synonyms (contextual): None (it is a specific noun)
+Synonyms (contextual): none, it’s a specific noun

 Common collocations: colossal elephant young elephant fight an elephant